SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ##### Configuration examples

-All examples assume NGINX used as ingress controller ([documented here](https://kubernetes.github.io/ingress-nginx/)), as NGINX is supported by most K8s providers.
+All examples assume NGINX used as ingress controller ([documented here](https://kubernetes.github.io/ingress-nginx/)), selected because NGINX is supported by most K8s providers.
 For [other ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/#additional-controllers) refer to their respective documentation.

 To deploy the NGINX Ingress Controller, refer to the [Quick start in the NGINX documentation](https://kubernetes.github.io/ingress-nginx/deploy/#quick-start).
 After successful deployment get the ingress External-IP or FQDN with the following command:

 `kubectl get service ingress-nginx-controller --namespace=ingress-nginx`

-This is where external clients shall target their request and any additional DNS-resolvable hostnames, used for name-based virtual host routing, must also be configured to resolve to this IP address.
+This is the IP (or the IP address the FQDN resolves to) of the ingress where external clients shall target their request and any additional DNS-resolvable hostnames, used for name-based virtual host routing, must also be configured to resolve to this IP address.
 If using TLS then the host certificate Common Name (CN) and/or Subject Alternative Name (SAN) must be configured to match the respective FQDN.

-For options to expose multiple services, review the [Types of Ingress from the Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress).
+For options to expose multiple services from potentially multiple brokers, review the [Types of Ingress from the Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/#types-of-ingress).

 ###### HTTP, no TLS